Here’s a riddle for you! Cookies, brownies, candy, and snack bars…what do all of these things have in common?

-Cookies, brownies, candy, snack bars, what do all of these things have in common?
-They’re all so delicious, and all typically loaded with sugar!
-These sweet treats can bring us happiness and enjoyment, but they can also cause issues when eaten in excess.
-For this reason, it is best practice to choose sweet treat alternatives with less sugar whenever possible!
-Actively choosing to consume less sugar has a handful of benefits and is just as delicious as the conventional, sugary treat.
-Check it out:
+Ding, ding, ding!
+That’s right!
+They’re all so delicious, and all typically loaded with sugar.
+These sweet treats can bring us happiness and enjoyment, but they can also cause issues when eaten excessively.
+That’s why it’s best to practice choosing sweet treat alternatives with less sugar whenever possible!
+Actively choosing to consume less sugar has a handful of benefits and is just as delicious as the conventional sugary treat!

-Let’s get on the same page about sugar.
-When we’re talking about sugar we’re referring to the sweetener.
+Let’s first make sure we’re on the same page about sugar.
+When we’re talking about sugar, we’re referring to the sweetener.
 In dictionary terms, sugar is anything made from sucrose extracted from a sugar cane or sugar beets.

 These empty calories can quickly add up and cause cavities, weight gain, or obesity to name a few.
 Furthermore, this excess weight and sugar consumption can put pressure on our internal organs to work harder, contributing to the development of diseases like diabetes.
 Sugar can also be highly addictive, and cause you to fall into bad eating habits and risk your health.
 Overall, to live a long and healthy life, professionals recommend minimizing your added sugar intake as much as possible.

 Okay, but are there benefits to eating less sugar?

 Some of the rewards you may receive from cutting back on added sugar include:

 Then how much sugar should I eat in a day?